Azure/DiskInfo/README.md

 Note: It is understood vendor unique telemetry data can be protected IP, so vendor unique classifier, model, and log page extensions may not be upstreamed to this repository unless vendors choose to.
 Instead, a private branch can be created by the IHV and extensions shared with Microsoft for integration into Microsoft private branch.

 # Quick Setup
-The tool will automatically scan for physical storage devices on the execution system, output data to diskData.json file in the top level directory, and print information to screen by running the following command:
+The tool will automatically scan for physical storage devices on the execution system and output JSON telemetry file per disk in the top level directory by running the following command:
   ```
   python runner.py
   ```